jeffturcotte/moor/README.markdown

 ## Initial Set Up

 Not much is needed to set up Moor.
-With your HTTP Server of choice, simply route all requests that don't exists to a single PHP script.
+With your HTTP Server of choice, simply route all requests for paths/files that don't exists to a single PHP script.
 This pattern is typically referred to as a Front Controller.
 In Apache, these rules can be placed in your .htaccess:

 	# route non-existant requests to single script
 	RewriteCond %{DOCUMENT_ROOT}/%{REQUEST_URI} !-f